Rear boundary fencing

 Please see below how your repair will progress and what you should expect:

-- As the work is required is external, not appointment date is given, but should be completed within three months.
+- As the work required is external, no appointment date is given, but should be completed within six months.

 - Once the repair is completed, the Operative will post a calling card to confirm the work has been done.